Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

 What?
 What?!
-This is obviously madness, what kind of parameters are we passing to this macro?
+This is obviously madness.
+What kind of parameters are we passing to this macro?

 The key to understanding the power of macros is that they _don't_ take parameters.
 The thing in the brackets at the
 start of each rule is a pattern, and that pattern can be _almost_ anything.
 The contents of the macro's invocation is